Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 11875 N.C.
 222 W., Middlesex

 Open Sept.
-29-Nov.
-4 on select nights, 7-10 p.m.
-See the website for schedule.
-Admission is $20 for adults, $12 for kids 12 and younger.
-Mayhem hayride, clown town, trail and other bloodcurdling attractions.
+21-Nov.
+2 on select nights, 7-10 p.m.
+See website for the schedule.
+Admission is $20 for adults, $12 for ages 10 and younger.
+Purchase tickets online or at the ticket booth.
+Face your fears in JoJo’s clown town, fright trail, insane asylum and mayhem hayride.
+A terror-filled, lights-out event is Nov.
+2, 7-10 p.m.
 Low-scare event for younger kids on Oct.
-28, 2-4 p.m., features a behind-the-scenes tour of the haunted house, trick-or-treating on the trail and face painting.
+26, 2-4 p.m., features a behind-the-scenes tour of the haunted house, trick-or-treating on the trail and face painting.
+Wear a costume.
 Admission is $5/adult, free for kids.

 *Ghost Walk in Downtown Cary

 119 Ambassador St., Cary

 Oct.
 26, 7, 7:20, 7:40 and 8 p.m.
 Purchase tickets, $15/person, at etix.com.
 Cary Players entertain guests with ghostly tales of yesteryear and spooky legends on a walk in downtown Cary.
 Suitable for ages 10 and older.